Aviahelm/Wyrda/content/Players/Tarvo/Tarvo's Thoughts.md

 Well… that went much worse than I expected.
 I did not exactly plan on getting drugged.
 By someone who I *later* found out was one of the many "people" behind that  very bomb.

-What that did to do Tarvo, what it did *US*.
+What that did to Tarvo, what it did *US*.
 To Billie?
-Does that not mean *anything!?
+Does that not mean *anything!?*

 But listen here for anyone with reason finding this letter.
 Now this.